Mike Matheny: Personal life

 Matheny's wife, Kristen, is a former field hockey player at the University of Michigan.
-They have five children together.
-Their oldest son, Tate, played college baseball at Missouri State University and was drafted by the Boston Red Sox in the 4th round of the 2015 MLB Draft.
-Their daughter, Katie, played ice hockey at Ohio State,.
-To date, two of the younger Matheny sons have played baseball collegiately—Luke for Saint Louis University and Blaise for Missouri State University.
+They have five children.
+Their oldest son, Tate, played college baseball at Missouri State University and was drafted by the Boston Red Sox in the fourth round of the 2015 MLB Draft.
+Their daughter, Katie, played ice hockey at Ohio State.
+To date, two of the younger Matheny sons have played college baseball, Luke for Saint Louis University and Blaise for Missouri State.
 Matheny majored in sports management and communications with an emphasis in Spanish.

 Matheny routinely chronicles his life experiences and maintains a blog of which topics includes leadership and changing the culture of youth sports.
 He is a devout Christian, often including Bible verse citations when he signs autographs.

 Charity work

 Matheny organized and created Catch-22, a charitable organization (named for his playing position and uniform number) which donated tickets for Cardinals games between 2002 and 2004.
 In 2005, Matheny opened the Catch-22 Miracle Field at the Chesterfield Valley Athletic complex in Chesterfield, Missouri.
 The field has a completely flat and firm rubber surface and other features to allow children with a wide array of physical and mental handicaps to participate.